 There are many books written about the complex Kachina belief system and what each spirit represents.
 A good introduction to Kachinas is Hopi Kachina Tradition: Following the Sun and Moon by Alph Secakuku.
 It explains how the Kachinas appear based on the lunar and solar calendars, as well as offers good insight into how the Hopi view them.

-Also, Hopi Kachinas: The complete guide to collecting Kachina Dolls by Barton Wright is probably the best identification guide to many of the dolls.
+Also, Hopi Kachinas: The Complete Guide to Collecting Kachina Dolls by Barton Wright is probably the best identification guide for many of the dolls.
 Both books are available at the Heard Museum Bookstore and online.

 Learn from a Carver

 One of the best ways to learn about a particular Kachina doll is from the carver himself.
 When you purchase a carving directly from a Hopi carver, listen carefully.
 They will point out the symbolic elements in the carving and tell you a little bit about the importance of that particular Kachina to the Hopi people.
 However, they will not tell you everything.
 If a question is not answered, let it go.
 There are things they are not allowed to share with outside people just as most of the ceremonial dances are not open to visitors… just the “social dances.”
 Any type of recording (sketching, recording, photographing) is prohibited.